 Briton scales 'indoor Everest' - with help from frozen peas

-REUTERS: The anti-coronavirus lockdown may have left plenty of Britons ready to scale their walls in frustration, but runner John Griffin has put his pent-up energy to better use: by climbing the height of Mount Everest up his staircase.

-It took Griffin four days to climb 41,000 steps at his three-story house in West Sussex, equivalent to the 8,850 metres (29,035 feet) that the world's highest mountain measures.
+It took Griffin four days to climb 41,000 steps at his three-story house in West Sussex, equivalent to the 8,850 metres that the world's highest mountain measures.

 His effort has so far raised 3,500 pounds (US$4,340) for the Trussell Trust, a charity that supports more than 1,200 UK food banks.